 Who makes up your family?

 My wife, Jenny, is also a veterinarian and owner at Mason Dixon Animal Emergency Hospital in Shrewsbury, Pennsylvania.
-We have three boys: Aidan, Finn and Sullivan.
-We have four dogs: two French Bulldogs named Trudy and Nugget, a Potcake named Petal, and a Pit Bull named Bika.
+We have three boys: Aidan, Finn, and Sullivan.
+We have three dogs: a French Bulldog named Nugget, a Potcake named Petal, and a Pit Bull named Bika.
 Three island cats round out the family: Mr. Nibbles, Cracker, and Cheese – all rescued from the Turks and Caicos.

 Fun fact about you?
 Your pet?